yusuke0913/Documentation/source/includes/_employees.md

 # Employees

-An Employee is an individual performing tasks within your organization, employed by Gigapay.
+An Employee is an individual performing tasks within your organization, employed or sub-contracted by Gigapay.
 To add an Employee to your organization you can create an Employee object.
 The Employee will be notified and Gigapay will verify their identity and working permits.